flyingkukri/countexex/README.md

 **safetyPrec**: the permissive strategy computation expects safety properties of the following form:
 for propertyMax = max:  P >= Pmax [F s]
 We therefore need to convert Pmax to a string with a fixed number of decimal places, which is specified by *safetyPrec*.
 Depending on the expected value of Pmax you might want to change safetyPrec, e.g., to a higher value for very small values of Pmax.

+**optimizer**: This option allows selecting the computation method for the permissive strategy.
+In certain cases, when using the SMT method with some models, an error indicating an empty expression list can occur.
+In such situations, we recommend switching to the MILP method.
+Note that this switch requires the Gurobi solver to be installed on your system.

 ## Reading the output
 The decision tree is stored as a DOT file named *graph.dot* within the "build/app/" folder and can be converted to a pdf via the command